 - Culture & Heritage: Projects celebrating the history and heritage of the fishing industry in Leigh-on-Sea and the North Thames area, making sure it remains an important part of the local culture and identity.

-You can find out more about the project and the priority areas by reading our Local Development Strategy, available here: NTFLAG LDS
+You can find out more about the project and the priority areas by reading our Local Development Strategy, available here: NTFLAG LDS Final

 And for recent news refer to our newsletter:

-View our application pack documents here:
+View our application pack for North Thames FLAG funding here:

 Fishermen wanting to access core EMFF funding can find out more here: Eligible Items for Fisheries

 If you have a project idea for the North Thames FLAG that meets with one of the 5 priorities or are having trouble filling out,

 please contact Fisheries Animator, Anna Patel who will explain how to register your interest and more about the application process or contact to make an appeal against a project rejection.

 As community-led local development all FLAGs have a board, to help steer the direction of the FLAG, approval and question projects and decide where the FLAG funding is spent.
 View our FLAG board members here.